Work(place) Evolution

 Storage

-21. What storage will be available for individuals to store personal effects?
+16. What storage will be available for storing personal effects?

-Everyone will have access to some form of personal storage in shared workspaces – the type and where it is situated will depend on the location.
-Some shared workplaces may have day-use lockers and/or storage to secure personal items at workstations (pedestal under-desk filing cabinets).
+Everyone will have access to some form of personal storage in shared workspaces – whether lockable day-use lockers and/or wardrobes or pedestal under-desk storage – for onsite days.
+The amount and type of personal storage and where it is situated will depend on the location.

-Staff are encouraged to keep their personal items, such as family photos and spare shoes, at home even if they individuals plan to frequently use the same shared workspace.
-Individuals are expected to leave workspaces clean and clear and to take all personal items with them at the end of a booking.
+Staff are encouraged to keep personal items, such as family photos and spare shoes, at home even if they plan to frequently use the same shared workspace.
+Individuals must leave workspaces clean and clear and take all personal items with them at the end of a booking.

 There will be small, dedicated spaces in shared workspace environments for units or programs to store equipment and important materials required for onsite work.
 The amount, type, and location of storage will depend on the needs of the unit and what is possible space-wise in each location/facility.

-Because team storage is limited, units need to prioritize items being stored and are encouraged to digitize files wherever possible.
-To ensure information security, printed documents or Post-It notes must not be left anywhere on desks, walls, or meeting rooms, especially confidential or sensitive information.
+Because team storage is limited, units will need to review and prioritize items being stored and digitize files wherever possible.

 Safety and Security

 Ensuring that staff feel safe and secure in shared spaces is a priority.
-The project team is considering safety and security needs when it comes to personal safety as well as keeping personal items safe when staff are working on site.
+The project team is considering personal safety and security needs as well as keeping personal items safe when staff are working onsite.

 Resources